lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 Sunset giggled, feeling how tips of her ears started to burn: "It's true, though!
 It's so odd...
 I feel as if I am in a dream, or being fooled."

 "Well..."
-Starlight rubbed her chin, trying to imagine a compelling counterargument and failing, "I feel the same way, can tell you that much...
+Starlight rubbed her chin, obviously trying to imagine a compelling counterargument and failing, "I feel the same way, can tell you that much...
 I wanted for you to take a look at the inscription on the blade.
 Can you tell anything about it?"

 "Give me a minute."
 Sunset pressed her forelegs on the edge of postament and stretched out, moving muzzle closer to the weapon, "Who forged it, anyway?"

 "I'm not sure.
 It just appeared, I think," Starlight sounded flabbergasted, as if idea of questioning the origins of the artifact was novel to her.

-Sunset glanced at her suspiciously, and then examined the darkened steel of the weapon thoroughly. "[i]What a stupid thing.[/i]" The engravings were easy to discern, but the design didn't bear any fancy pattern.
+Sunset glanced at her suspiciously, and then thoroughly examined the darkened steel of the weapon. "[i]What a stupid thing.[/i]" The engravings were easy to discern, but the design didn't bear any fancy pattern.
 Instead there were just words, running along the surface. "'Ego sum ferrum pacis.
 Devoto, trahe me contra hostem vitae,''" She slowly read aloud, "And there's something else..."
 She blinked, and rubbed her eyes.

 "What do you see?"
 She heard Starlight's voice.